- Take Action Against Water Pollution

-You have the power to turn the tide and make everyday changes that will help prevent pollutants and trash from reaching our ocean.
+You have the power to turn the tide and take everyday actions that will help prevent pollutants and trash from reaching our global ocean.

-- Keep trash and chemicals out of storm drains.
-This includes pet waste.
-Storm water from storm drains flows into the sea carrying pollutants which can lead to beach closures.
+- Keep trash and chemicals out of storm drains, including pet waste.
+Storm water flows into the sea, carrying pollutants which can lead to beach closures.

-- Plant a native plant garden.
-Native plants can help you reduce the use of water and fertilizers.
+- Plant a native or drought-tolerant plant garden.
+Native and drought-tolerant plants can help you reduce the use of water and fertilizers.

 - Plant an organic garden.
-Pesticides from lawns and gardens can wash into the ocean and contribute to water quality issues.
+Some chemical fertilizers and pesticides from lawns and gardens can wash into the ocean and contribute to water quality issues.

-- Make your own mulch by composting and use organic fertilizer only when needed.
+- Make your own mulch by composting and use organic fertilizers only when needed.

 - Recycle used motor oil.
-Don’t let motor oil spill on the ground because rain will wash it into the storm-water drains, and from there out to sea, where it can harm or kill marine life.
+Don’t let motor oil spill on the ground because rain will wash it into the storm water drains, and from there out to the ocean, where it can harm or kill marine life.
 Find an oil-recycling center near you.

 - Dispose of household cleaners properly.
 Household cleaning products, paint, pesticides, fluorescent light bulbs, and batteries pose a threat to water quality.
 Find more information about free collection centers.